scliubit/scliubit.github.io/_posts/2023-02-03-Application-Update.md

 ## Jan.
 2023

 HKPFS application recommended by CityU.
 Thanks a lot to Dr. YU.
 I can't be more grateful to him.

+## Feb.
+2023

+Several interviews of recent applied positions.
+Not so confident for the results.